airnm/Taco-Bell-Menu/README.md

 * mathew.arnold@wallawalla.edu

 ## Roadmap
-In the future we can include additional features such as better user interface.
+In the future we can include additional features such as better user interface, more menu systems for other fast food restertaunts, and potentially an app.

 ## Contributing
-We use a priavte repo that does not allow
+We use a priavte repo that does not allow contributing.

 ## Authors and acknowledgment
 Authors and creators of this file include:
+* Aaron Martinez
 * Mike Austin
-* Aaron Martinez
 * Andree Contreras
 * Mathew Arnold